+Are you in need of some sort of school information sheet?
 Are you struggling to keep up with school paperwork?
 Are your counters covered in papers to sign?
-If you’re always struggling with your child’s school paperwork, It’s time to get organized.
+If you’re always struggling with your child’s school paperwork, it’s time to get organized.

 Don’t like your handwriting?
 It’s okay!
 (I don’t like my chicken scratch either).
 These forms come with a PDF that you can input information in yourself BEFORE you print.
 Have more than one kid?
 No problem!
 You can print these as many times as you’d like.

 School Information Sheet and School Planner Inserts

 - school information sheet